jSherz/things-you-should-learn-in-terraform/exercises/10_trigger-dependant-pipelines-remote-state/README.md

 [Create a workflow dispatch event]: https://docs.github.com/en/rest/actions/workflows?apiVersion=2022-11-28#create-a-workflow-dispatch-event

+The `main.tf` file in this project demonstrates the full setup, in which a Lambda function is created to read the avatars contained in the bucket created in exercise nine.
+Give it a try in the CI/CD system you're most familiar with!

 ## 🍎 What did we learn?

 * Remote state storage lets us access Terraform state across projects.